allegro/ralph_pricing/doc/installation.rst

   (ralph)$ pip install -e .

-The scrooge requirements will be installed automatically.
+The scrooge requirements (ralph, ralph_assets) will be installed automatically.

 Upgrade existing installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For upgrade scrooge you need to stop any Ralph processes that is running.
+For upgrade scrooge you need stop any Ralph processes that is running.
 Good practice is not upgrading old version but create separated virtualenv and install there everything from the begin but if you need upgrade old version just be sure that everything is stopped.

 Upgrade Scrooge from pip
 ------------------------